CrowdStrike/glide-core/CONTRIBUTING.md

 Select the packages that include changes and write a meaningful changeset description.
 These descriptions are used to generate release notes to consumers, so be sure to be as descriptive and helpful as possible.
 Please ensure we are following [semantic versioning](https://semver.org/) when selecting a version bump.

+## Visual regression testing

+We use [Playwright](https://playwright.dev/) for visual regression testing.
+Visual regression testing gives us confidence as we make style changes in our components and helps prevent bugs from reaching our customers.
+When writing visual regression tests, it is recommended that all available visual states are exercised and receive a snapshot.
+This may include clicking elements, hovering them, or any other interaction that adjusts things visually for the component.

 ## Coding Guidelines